The Edge of the Earth

-The Edge of the Earth is an extended play by American rock band Switchfoot, released digitally on September 9, 2014 through lowercase people/Atlantic.
+The Edge of the Earth is an extended play by American rock band Switchfoot, released digitally on September 9, 2014, through lowercase people/Atlantic.

 It consists of previously unreleased songs from Switchfoot's rock documentary film Fading West.

-The EP has debuted at number 39 on the US Billboard 200 chart, and reached top 10 positions on Billboard Christian Albums, Soundtrack Albums and Top Alternative Albums charts.
+The EP debuted at number 39 on the US Billboard 200 chart, and reached top 10 positions on Billboard Christian Albums, Soundtrack Albums and Top Alternative Albums charts.